 Other Social Services

-Additional social services are available to SSI members through county or tribal
+Additional social services are available to SSI members through your local agency.
+These services include:

 - Homemaker and chore services.

 - Rehabilitation services.